 Residents of the Nest are able to have guests come to visit them in the residence hall.
 Guests can consist of NEIU students or non-members of the NEIU community.
 Visits can be during the day, evening, and overnight as well.
 Overnight stays in the Nest have to be approved by the Nest staff prior to coming to the residence hall.
-This link here provides the form for residents to complete in order to have a guest and only residents of the Nest have access to this form.

 Guests are expected to abide by the rules and regulations of the residence hall and the university as well.
-Information about the Nest's rule and policies can be found here.
+Information about the Nest's rules and policies can be found here.
 Hosts of the guests are responsible for the actions of their guests as well.
 Should a guest be found violating the rules of the residence hall or the university, they will be potentially banned from being inside the building for a period of time, and the host may be found responsible for the actions of their guest as well.